Motorcycle Number Plates

 Many people in the UK associate personalised registration numbers with cars, but most vehicles are allowed to display private number plates, including motorbikes.
 You can search our database of over 70 million available registration numbers to find the perfect personalised motorcycle number plate.

-At CarReg, we can supply you with the DVLA certificate of entitlement and make up a number plate for you that conforms to the legal standard.
+At CarReg, we can supply you with the DVLA certificate of entitlement and make up a motorbike number plate for you that conforms to the legal standard.
 But what are the legal specifications for motorcycle number plates?
 Follow our handy guide to avoid any confusion and keep you on the right side of the law.

 Laws For Motorbike Number Plates

-Rules For Older Bikes
+Number Plate Rules for Older Bikes

 The DVLA applies slightly different rules for older and vintage bikes.
 For motorcycles with number plates fitted before 1st September 2001, the character sizes are different, as are those for bikes made before 1973.
 If you ride a bike that was first registered before 1st September 2001, you can fit a number plate on the front, but it is optional.
 Motorbikes registered on or after 1st January 1973 must have number plates with the characters set on two lines.
 Bikes registered before 1973 can have the characters set over three lines.

 Bikes built before 1973, or those made over 40 years ago, are allowed to display a traditional ‘black and white’ number plate.
-The plate can have white, grey or silver characters set on a black background.
+The number plate can have white, grey or silver characters set on a black background.
 However, for the plate to be legal, you must have applied to the DVLA and the bike must be registered in the historic vehicle tax class and be exempt from road tax.